Your free business.com+ membership unlocks exclusive tech deals and advisor support

 5. Use social media as a crisis communication tool.

-Your business blog is also a great communication tool in a crisis because it allows for more introspection and in-depth information.
+Your business blog can also be a valuable communication tool during a crisis because it gives you space to share more context, address concerns directly and provide updates in greater detail.

 Crisis intensity typically diminishes over time.
 When things have cooled off, take a step back and evaluate your company’s crisis response.
 Ask the following questions: